DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 You don't want to lose your dollars.

-You don't want to lose the purchasing power of everything that you've earned.
+You don't want to lose the purchasing power of everything that you've earned because that's what's happening right now.

-The dollar's collapsing in real time.
+The dollar is collapsing in real time.

-My gosh, Mike, I had Labor Day weekend where I I got a bunch of steaks for my daughters.
+My gosh, Mike, I had Labor Day weekend where I got a bunch of steaks for my daughters.

 You know, I have four daughters.